 Go back a few thousand years, and Mexico was once inhabited by an exceptionally interesting population, called the Mayans.
-Their ability to read stars, forecast storms, as well as their building techniques demonstrated in the Mayan pyramids are still mysteries to scientists today.
+Their ability to read stars and forecast storms, as well as their building techniques demonstrated in the Mayan pyramids are still mysteries to scientists today.

-The history from the Mayan civilisation is still visible in Mexico’s ancient sites, one of the reasons why Mexico is the 8th most visited country in the world!
+The history of the Mayan civilisation is still visible in Mexico’s ancient sites, one of the reasons why Mexico is the 8th most visited country in the world!

-Not only is Mexico one of the most visited countries, being the 13th-largest country it’s also the most populous Spanish speaking country in the world.
+Not only is Mexico one of the most visited countries, but being the 13th-largest country, it’s also the most populous Spanish-speaking country in the world.
 And we can’t forget to mention that the country offers an extraordinary range of incredibly diverse landscapes.

 Why should you visit Mexico?

-Besides these spectacular sites and landscapes, you will be treated with the world-famous Mexican cuisine that was recently added to the Intangible Cultural Heritage of Humanity list by UNESCO.
-Of course there’s plenty of tacos, quesadillas and tostados to try, but look beyond these and you’ll notice that each region has its own speciality and treasure.
+Besides these spectacular sites and landscapes, you will be treated to the world-famous Mexican cuisine that was recently added to the Intangible Cultural Heritage of Humanity list by UNESCO.

 Mexico’s beaches and underwater world

-If you decide to visit the Pacific coast, deep blue waters with waves strolling over the golden sand beaches will be waiting on you.
+If you decide to visit the Pacific coast, deep blue waters with waves strolling over the golden sand beaches will be waiting for you.
 Destinations like Puerto Escondido are literally a surfer’s paradise.

 On the other side of the country, along the Caribbean coast, you’ll find picture-perfect white-sand beaches disappearing into idyllic turquoise waters.

 Mexico’s waters offer so much, whether it be surfing, sailing, snorkelling, diving with whales or simply going for a refreshing swim.
-To top it off, Mexico has some of the best diving spots in the world due to its clear waters and great visibility.
+To top it off, Mexico has some of the best diving spots in the world with its clear waters and great visibility.

 And as if Mexico couldn’t get any better, it also offers a number of islands comparable to Caribbean islands.
 Isla Mujeres, Isla Holbox and Cozumel are just a few that offer that perfect tropical island getaway.

 The list of extraordinary places in Mexico definitely doesn’t stop here.
-Within the state of Oaxaca you’ll find Puerto Escondido, rumoured to be the new Tulum, or head further north to Guadalajara, the home of the mariachi band.
-Here’s a few more destinations you should check out:
+Within the state of Oaxaca, you’ll find Puerto Escondido, rumoured to be the new Tulum, or head further north to Guadalajara, the home of the mariachi band.
+Here are a few more destinations you should check out: